byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

 `name:` defines the name of the step to use on GitHub.

-`id:` gives the step an id value, by which other steps can refer to this step and recieve its output.
+`id:` gives the step an id value, by which other steps can refer to this step and receive its output.

 `uses:` tells the step to run a pre-built action, which is basically code that someone else has already built to accomplish a certain task.
-This can make our lives alot easier.
+This can make our lives a lot easier.
 For example `uses: actions/setup-node@v2.1.5` will automatically install Node.js onto the machine.

 `run:` tells the step to run the following bash script commands.